zencifil/tfl/README.md

 * Visual Studio: Open the solution with Visual Studio and click build.

 ## Running
+Before running the application, you may want to write TfL API Id and Key to appsettings.json file.

 * Terminal: Switch to solution folder and run `dotnet run --project TfL.RoadStatus` or `dotnet run --project TfL.RoadStatus [ROAD_NAME]`.
 * Visual Studio: Hit Option + Command + Enter on Mac, Control + F5 on Windows